emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter2/lesson1.md

     access(all) let hoursWorkedOn: Int

     // `init()` gets called when this Struct is created...
-    // You have to pass in 4 arguments when creating this Struct. init(id: Int, name: String, artLink: String, hoursWorkedOn: Int) {
+    // You have to provide 4 arguments when creating this Struct. init(id: Int, name: String, artLink: String, hoursWorkedOn: Int) {
         self.name = name
         self.artLink = artLink